pablohdzvizcarra/my-software-developer-career/README.md

 ### Programming Change My Life

+##### Day 1272 Command Design Pattern

+Today I practice the Command design pattern in Python with unit testing, I do a basic application in which apply the command pattern.
+I need to practice a lot OOP with Python, Python is a great language but, for build big applications you need to apply OOP principles to do quality code I think, build a basic script is not the same that build a Microservice.

 ##### Day 1270-71 Continue Reading

 In the weekend, I continue reading the security engineering book, I am in the last part of the book.
 It's amazing all